 - Use one or two tablespoon(s) of ground cinnamon prior to every meal (and mix it in your shakes).
 Cinnamon, on top of having a myriad of other health benefits, improves insulin sensitivity, insulin management, and glucose disposal.
-It doesn’t contain any calories, has a high level of several minerals, as well as fiber, and tastes great!
+It doesn’t contain any calories, has a high level of several minerals, as well as fibre, and tastes great!
 But, don’t go twisting that.
 I’m talking about adding cinnamon to your meals, not cinnamon buns!

 - Use one teaspoon of apple cider vinegar with every meal.
 (Don’t mix it into your shakes, though; the stuff tastes horrible!)
 Just like cinnamon, apple cider vinegar is a great natural and cheap way to improve the insulin sensitivity of your muscles.

 - Use a fish oil supplement.
 I can’t believe that with all the data supporting fish oil’s health and body composition benefits, there are still people not using it.
 It boggles my mind.
-For body composition purposes, a good dose is one gram of fish oil per percent of body fat.
+For body composition purposes, a good dose is one gram of fish oil per cent of body fat.
 If you’re 15% body fat, then 15 grams of fish oil per day would fit the bill.
-This refers to a normal fish oil, which usually has around 300 to 400 mg of combined EPA/DHA per gram.
-Flameout® is three times as concentrated, so you only need four grams (three to four capsules) to get the same benefits as 12 grams (12 capsules) of a regular fish oil.
-So, our friend who’s at 15% body fat would either need 15 capsules of a normal fish oil or 4 or 5 capsules of Flameout.
+This refers to normal fish oil, which usually has around 300 to 400 mg of combined EPA/DHA per gram.
+Flameout® is three times as concentrated, so you only need four grams (three to four capsules) to get the same benefits as 12 grams (12 capsules) of regular fish oil.
+So, our friend who’s at 15% body fat would either need 15 capsules of normal fish oil or 4 or 5 capsules of Flameout.

 If You Play with Tempo, Respect the Movement’s Strength Curve